Luis Manuel Rodríguez Rivero is “very well recognised in the field” and deemed to be a “fantastic litigator” in the competition space.

-Luis Manuel Rodríguez Rivero has 25 years of experience in economic competition law; investigation procedures in monopolistic practices and illegal concentrations; and notification of concentrations (antitrust procedures).
-Mr Rodríguez Rivero has a strong experience in constitutional and administrative law, along with litigation in both areas.
+Luis Manuel Rodríguez Rivero has more than 25 years of experience in economic competition law; investigation procedures in monopolistic practices and illegal concentrations; and notification of concentrations (antitrust procedures).
+Mr Rodríguez Rivero has a strong experience in constitutional and administrative law, and in litigation across both areas.

-He has published several articles on constitutional law, amparo proceeding and economic competition law.
+He has published several articles on constitutional law, amparo proceedings and economic competition law.
 He is co-author of the book Competencia Económica.
-Estudios de Derecho, Economía y Política, published by the Instituto Tecnológico Autónomo de México (ITAM).
-He has been a visiting professor in the postgraduate courses of economic competition of the ITAM and the Panamerican University.
+Estudios de Derecho, Economía y Política, published by the Autonomous Technological Institute of Mexico (ITAM).
+He has served as a visiting professor for the postgraduate courses on economic competition at ITAM and the Panamerican University.

-He has been speaker at the Workshop on Investigative Process and Procedural Fairness by Economic Competition Law Enforcement Authorities, organised by APEC.
-He has participated by invitation of the Federal Economic Competition Commission (Cofece) in working groups of legislative and regulatory analysis of economic competition regulation.
-Has been named as a specialist in administrative law and economic competition law by several international publications, such as Chambers and Partners, Practical Law Company and Best Lawyers.
-He is a non-governmental adviser to Cofece via the International Competition Network.
+Luis has been a speaker at APEC’s workshop on investigative process and procedural fairness by economic competition law enforcement authorities.
+He has participated, by invitation of the Federal Economic Competition Commission (Cofece), in working groups for the legislative and regulatory analysis of economic competition regulation.
+He has been named a specialist in administrative law and economic competition law by several international publications, such as Chambers and Partners, Practical Law Company guides and Best Lawyers.
+He is a non-governmental adviser to Cofece before the International Competition Network.

-He is a founding partner of the firm Ledesma and Rodriguez Rivero, Abogados.
-His practice areas are constitutional and administrative law and litigation; amparo and constitutional proceedings; and antitrust procedures.
+Luis is a founding partner of the Firm Ledesma & Rodriguez Rivero.
+His main practice areas are constitutional and administrative law and litigation; amparo and constitutional proceedings; and antitrust procedures.

 He speaks Spanish and English.